Shomin Sample: Plot

 Kimito Kagurazaka is an ordinary high school student.
-One day, he is forcefully enrolled in All-Girls School Seikain, where its noble female students are cut off from the rest of the world to preserve their innocence.
+One day, he is forcefully enrolled in the elite all-girls school Seikain, where its sheltered noble female students are cut off from the rest of the world to preserve their innocence.
 However, this deep isolation leaves a large number of school graduates unable to cope with the outside world.
 To deal with this problem, the school has decided to kidnap a male commoner, Kimito, hoping that his "common man's" influence will be a gentle way to introduce the girls to the realities of life outside.
 Unfortunately for Kimito, the school only considered him a candidate for this project because they thought that he was a homosexual with a muscle fetish.
 Therefore, the school concluded that Kimito is no threat to the innocent girls' chastity.
 Once he learns that he either will face castration or exile should this be proven otherwise, he has no choice but to cooperate.
 Soon after his enrollment, he has a fateful meeting with Aika Tenkūbashi.
 Aika is a student who can alternately be shy, stubborn, and pretentious.
 She is also innocently fascinated by the outside world.